-Our Fijian research was conducted on Yasawa Island, in the northwest corner of the Fijian archipelago (16°47'34 S, 177°31'05 E), which contains six villages of approximately 100-

-350 people each, scattered along the island's 15-mile length.
-Economically, these communities subsist on a combination yam- and cassava-based horticulture, fishing, and littoral gathering.
-They are relatively isolated from routine contact with the broader world; there is no broadcast television, internet, computers, public utilities, or postal service (and thus no newspapers or magazines).
+Our Fijian research was conducted on Yasawa Island, in the northwest corner of the Fijian archipelago (16°47'34 S, 177°31'05 E), which contains six villages of approximately 100-350 people each, scattered along the island's 15-mile length.
+Economically, these communities subsist on a combination yam- and cassavabased horticulture, fishing, and littoral gathering.
+They are relatively isolated from routine contact with the broader world; there is no broadcast television, Internet, computers, public utilities, or postal service (and thus no newspapers or magazines).
 There are three primary schools, and the nearest market town is a day's journey by boat.
 The fourth author (Henrich) and his team have been working in these villages since 2003.

-Politically, households belong to land-controlling clans, which are organized into Yavusas (consisting of roughly 5 clans) governed by a council of elders and led by a hereditary chief.
+Politically, households belong to land-controlling clans, which are organized into Yavusas (consisting of roughly five clans) governed by a council of elders and led by a hereditary chief.
 Social relationships and responsibilities are regulated by kinship norms that delineate appropriate behavior among various kinds of relatives.
-Considering both consanguinal and affinal relations, nearly everyone in the communities is at least socially related to everyone else.
+Considering both consanguineal and affinal relations, nearly everyone in the communities is at least socially related to everyone else.
 Kinship norms regarding interpersonal relationships are premised on one of two principles: strict ascribed status or balanced reciprocity (Sahlins, 1962; Toren, 1990).
 Relationships based on ascribed status (e.g., older and younger brothers) are vertical, in that the subordinate grants authority, deference, and respect to the prescribed superior.
 In daily practice, at meals, and in community gatherings, people sit, speak, and drink kava (yagona, a mild narcotic drank at communal rituals) according to a strict protocol based on ascribed status.
-In same-sex vertical relationships, conversation is practical, respect mandatory, and high-status individuals are not challenged.
+Male members of the chiefly clan are addressed and referred to with a prefix indicating their higher status (ratu).
+In same-sex vertical relationships, conversation is practical, respect is mandatory, and high-status individuals are not challenged.
 In contrast, relationships based on balanced reciprocity are horizontal.
 These relationships are premised on equality; joking is nearly mandatory, and conversations can be practical or whimsical.